PyMarcus/ftp_code_injection/README.md

 ![image](https://user-images.githubusercontent.com/88283829/233858587-19741cb9-2e27-424f-98cf-352660dcba35.png)

-Using FTP (file transfer protocol) to do code injection into the web sites.
+Using FTP (file transfer protocol) to do code injection into the web sites.<br>
 By the way, the files are downloaded as temporary files .

 The teacher wanted one file script only.